 Top Ten Benefits of Zinc

 Improve all aspects of your health and well-being by making sure you get enough zinc in your diet.
 Many people know about zinc for its immune boosting properties, but this mineral is actually a wonder of health benefits.
+Despite its central role in wellness and performance, many people are at risk of zinc deficiency, even in the developed world.
 In one review on the importance of zinc, scientists write that “zinc is such a critical element in human health that even a small deficiency is a disaster.”

 Zinc is so important because it is found in every tissue in the body and is directly involved in cell division.
 It is a powerful antioxidant, helping to prevent cancer, but zinc also is directly involved in the maintenance of ideal hormone levels.